3 Check your knowledge quiz

 Successful workplace teams are based on a shared understanding, ground rules and commitment.
 As commitment develops team members become more involved and take ownership for the team's success.
 Effective teams function on the strength and skills of all team members.

-value and use the skills, knowledge, abilities and opinions of others
+Value and use the skills, knowledge and opinions of others.

 Equal Employment Opportunity (EEO)